IronSinew/revtools/README.md

 # Revtools

 ## Overview
-Recipebox is a [Laravel Jetstream](https://jetstream.laravel.com)-based site using Vue and InertiaJS.
+Revtools is a [Laravel Jetstream](https://jetstream.laravel.com)-based site using Vue and InertiaJS.
 It's also built with:
 - Docker
 - Caddy
 - PostgreSQL